Walt Disney World Christmas Celebrations 2017

 Disney Springs takes on a holiday feel from mid November through to early January.

-New for 2016 was a Disney Springs Christmas Tree Trail which starts outside Once Upon a Toy in the Marketplace and the Starbright Holidays - An Intel Collaboration drone show.
+New for 2016 was a Disney Springs Christmas Tree Trail which started outside Once Upon a Toy in the Marketplace and the Starbright Holidays - An Intel Collaboration drone show.
+The Christmas Tree Trail is returning for 2017 only bigger but there has been no word yet on Starbright Holidays.

 All the shops and restaurants have special holiday window dressings and there are holiday carollers, stilt performers and holiday music.